 What is the Gig Economy?

-If the term "gig" reminds you of musicians, you would be right.
+If the term "gig" reminds you of jazz musicians, you would be right.
 Although the term has long been associated with musicians, the gig work is a new nature of work.
 It involves independent contractors across all industries, including software development, content writing, and graphic design.

 In a nutshell, the project-based economy is a free market system in which companies collaborate with freelancers, independent contractors, project-based workers and part-time hires.
 These companies can be small businesses or larger organizations.